 The US-American solar market at a glance

-Despite all the news about fracking and coal, the share of renewable energies in the USA is growing steadily.
-Two million solar systems are currently installed in 2019.
-Almost half of the PV systems are located in sunny California.
-But the other states are also making strong gains.
-Due to the closure of coal-fired power plants – 18 plants were taken off the grid in 2018 – and the expansion of renewable energies, the conversion of the electricity sector in the USA is making further progress.
-Renewables, including hydropower, now account for almost 18 percent of US electricity.
-Thereby, hydropower accounts for about half of the total and the majority of green energy.
-However, with almost 12 GW of new capacity added, photovoltaics is a driving force behind this growth.
-Prices for crystalline silicon (c-Si) solar modules fell to about 27 US cents per watt in 2018, a dramatic decline from 79 US dollars per watt (2018 US dollars) in 1976.
+Despite all the news about fracking and coal production, the share of renewable energies in the USA is growing steadily.
+As a manufacturer of PV mounting systems, we are naturally pleased about this.
+Currently, two million solar systems are installed in the USA.
+Almost half of the PV systems are located in sunny California alone.
+But other states are also making strong gains.
+Due to the closure of coal-fired power plants - as many as 18 plants were taken offline in 2018 - and the expansion of renewables, the transformation of the power sector in the U.S. continues to move forward.
+Renewables, including hydropower, now provide nearly 18 percent of U.S. electricity.
+Hydropower provides the majority of green energy, accounting for about half of the total.
+But photovoltaics are also driving this growth, adding nearly 12 GW of new capacity.
+Crystalline silicon (c-Si) solar module prices declined to about 27 U.S. cents per watt in 2018, a dramatic drop from $79 per watt (2018 U.S. dollars) in 1976.

-In addition to the low prices for modules, strategies to promote the growth of sustainable energy by setting new, ambitious targets and regulations for clean energy are also on the agenda for the coming years.
-Good prospects for the solar industry.
-The Solar Energy Industries Association expects total installed PV capacity in the US to more than double in the next 5 years.
+In addition to favorable module prices, strategies to promote sustainable energy growth by setting new, ambitious clean energy targets and regulations are also on the agenda for the coming years.
+These are good prospects for the solar industry.
+The Solar Energy Industries Association projects that total installed PV capacity in the U.S. will more than double in the next 5 years.
 Their projections show that over 14 GW of PV capacity will be installed annually by 2023.

 The American PV market

-After a low in 2017, the solar industry has recovered in recent months.
-In 2018, around 32,000 new PV systems were installed on roofs.
+After an annual low in 2017, the solar industry recovered in recent months.
+After all, around 32,000 new PV systems were installed on roofs in 2018.
 However, uncertainties regarding solar and metal tariffs continue to weigh on purchasing decisions.
-This is one reason why the US market for residential and commercial solar systems has shrunk in the past.
-However, there are now signs that the market is picking up again in some states, especially in the pioneering state of California.
-Also a groundbreaking decision by the California Energy Commission at the beginning of 2018 plays an important role.
-From 2020, the installation of a PV system will be required for all new houses.
-This decision also has a considerable impact on long-term prognosis.
-In addition, demand will continue to rise as a result of developments in the combination of photovoltaics and storage (PV + S).
-Here, California and Hawaii are clearly leading in the area of commissioned projects.
-The Tesla solar segment experienced a decline.
-In 2018, the company had to hand over its leading role in the solar market to its competitor Sunrun.
-Previously, Tesla built one-third of all new photovoltaic installations on residential buildings in the USA.
-But that could change quickly.
-This year, Tesla CEO Elon Musk has announced that production of the solar roof presented in 2016 will be increased and a production of 1000 solar roofs per week will be achieved by the end of the year.
+One reason that in the past, the U.S. market for residential and commercial solar has shrunk.
+In the meantime, however, there are signs that the market is picking up again in some states, especially in California, which continues to lead the way.
+A landmark decision by the California Energy Commission in early 2018 is also playing an important role.
+Starting in 2020, all new homes will be required to have a PV system installed.
+This decision also has a significant impact on long-term forecasts.
+This, of course, has a significant impact on the residential market for PV mounting systems.
+In addition, demand continues to increase due to developments in the combination of photovoltaics and storage (PV + S).
+Here, California and Hawaii are clearly ahead in the area of "projects on order".
+Tesla's solar division experienced a decline.
+The company had to relinquish its leading role in the solar market to competitor Sunrun in 2018.
+Prior to that, Tesla at times accounted for one-third of all new photovoltaic installations on homes in the United States.
+But that could quickly change again.
+This year, Tesla CEO Elon Musk has announced plans to ramp up production of the solar roof, which was unveiled back in 2016, and to reach a production of 1,000 solar roofs per week by the end of the year.

-The solar industry in the USA also remained robust and stable in 2018, despite uncertainty about new tax and tariff policies.
-While the focus of the current US government is not exactly on expanding renewable energies, many others are filling this gap.
-Governments, cities, communities and businesses continue to respond with increasingly ambitious sustainability goals that drive the growth of the solar market.
+The solar industry in the U.S. remained robust in 2018 - despite uncertainty over new tax and tariff policies.
+While the focus for the current U.S. administration is not exactly on expanding renewable energy, many others are filling that void.
+States, cities, communities, and companies continue to respond with increasingly ambitious sustainability goals that are driving solar market growth.